 Busy weeknights are not a challenge at all when you've got easy dinner recipes like this one!

-This easy casserole is the best way to use up leftover pulled pork or carnitas!
+This easy casserole is the best way to use up leftover pulled pork, pork roast, or carnitas!

-- The ultimate comfort food, full of amazing flavor.
+- The ultimate comfort food, full of amazing flavor, super quick, and made with simple ingredients.

 This well-rounded recipe feeds the whole family with one casserole dish.
 It's packed with protein, some veggies, warm cornbread, and 'lots of love—all it needs is a heaping scoop of sour cream on top!